astriaorg/docs/docs/developer/tutorials/run-local-rollup-and-sequencer.md

 }
 ```

-You will use the private key for your new account, and the `"chainId"` you chose,
+You will use the private key for your new account to send [test
-with the [test transactions](./test-transactions.md) later on.
+transactions](./test-transactions.md) later on.

 ## Start Geth